TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Concept.rst

 (e.g. locations of files have changed).

 Wizards should be provided to ease updates for integrators and administrators.
-They are an addition to the database migration, which is handled by the core based on :file:`ext_tables.sql`.
+They are an addition to the database migration, which is handled by the Core based on :file:`ext_tables.sql`.

 The execution order is not defined.
 Each administrator is able to execute wizards and